bharadwaj-raju/TextSuggest/README.md

 # TextSuggest

-Simple Linux utility to autocomplete words in the GUI.
+X11 utility to autocomplete words in the GUI.

 ![TextSuggest in action](http://i.imgur.com/BU0wFk1.gif)